Server4001/icinga-aws-autoscaling/README.md

 * You do not need to enable the trigger yet.
 * Enter a name and description for the function, then choose a runtime of "Node.js 6.10".
 * For the Lambda function code, choose "Upload a .ZIP file", then select the zip of this repo that we created earlier.
-* For the "function handler", enter `index.handler`
+* For the "function handler", enter `lambda.handler`
 * For the "function role", you will need to create a new IAM role.
 Choose "Create a custom role".
     * This will open a new window where you can create a new IAM role.
     * Enter an appropriate Role Name.